-For organisations currently in receipt of funding and affected by the outbreak, please get in touch if, as a result of the outbreak you need to:
+For organisations currently in receipt of funding and affected by the outbreak: please continue to get in touch if, as a result of the outbreak, you need to:

 - Adapt activities – we acknowledge that agreed outcomes may not be achieved in the timeframes originally set.

 - Discuss dates for reporting – we do not wish to add pressure on organisations to meet tight reporting deadlines.

 - Financial flexibility – we are able to consider requests allowing organisations to use granted money differently if needed to respond to immediate needs e.g. buying equipment and covering staff sickness.

 - Discuss – additional needs, concerns and challenges.

 For organisations in need of additional funding: the Trustees recognise that most charities have now adapted as best they are able to the immediate challenges of the virus outbreak, and the current process of adjusting to the “new normal” represents a new phase.

 Many charities are having to re-budget to take into account lost fundraising opportunities, cancelled events and reduced donations.
 This may be alongside increased costs to manage social distancing, PPE and other requirements.